gaknippel/critterDownloader/README.md

 ## usage

-1. paste a YouTube link
+1. paste a YouTube or Soundcloud link
 2. choose video or audio
 3. click download! easy!